Bellibolt

 Moves

-Bellibolt's best moveset in Pokémon GO is Thunder Shock and Zap Cannon, with 11.80 damage per second, and it can deal 375.9 damage before Bellibolt faints.
-This is true when battling in neutral weather.
+Bellibolt's best moveset is Thunder Shock and Zap Cannon, with 11.80 DPS (damage per second) and 375.9 TDO (total damage output).
+These moves are boosted by Rain weather.

 DPS11.80